 Norm Cates, the owner of Club Insider Magazine and 15th recipient of the Lifetime Achievement Award from Club Industry says, “Exercise is Medicine”.
 This is, in fact, a current initiative of the American College of Sports Medicine.

 Each individual trainer needs to be on board with the larger mission of our industry and advocate within their own community.
 Doctors have influence over consumer decisions.
 When they support what we do as personal trainers and refer clients to us, it helps us and our clients get started (and continue) on a positive and successful path.
-Doctors in each community need to know the local personal trainers in order to develop rapport and trust with them.
+Doctors in each community need to know the local personal trainers to develop rapport and trust with them.

 Fortunately, there is a movement currently happening in the medical field called Medical Fitness.
 Keep up to date with this model so you can shape its future and become a part of it.
 Get involved by building relationships with your local medical practitioners this year.